windsmoon/UnityUIStateController/Samples~/Basic/README.md

 # Basic Sample

-This sample contains a minimal MonoBehaviour that references the UI Controller package runtime assembly.
+This sample contains a minimal MonoBehaviour that references the UnityUIStateController package runtime assembly.